b1tflyyyy/design-patterns-cpp/README.md

 ## Design Patterns written in C++ (examples)

 ## Goal of the project:
-This project was created to show examples of different design patterns.
+- This project was created to show examples of different design patterns.

+## Code Style
+- C++ AStyle code style was used for this project.

 ## Tech stack
 - CMake 3.14